 - Edible gold pearl dust I used Wilton brand

-In a medium bowl whisk together flour, cocoa, and salt.
+- In a large bowl whisk together flour, cocoa, and salt.
 Set aside.

-Add the flour mixture.
-Mix just until dough forms.
+- Add the flour mixture.
+Mix at low speed just until dough forms.

 - Divide the dough using a medium (1 ½ tablespoon) scoop.
 Place dough balls on prepared cookie sheet about 2” apart.

 - Bake for 9-11 minutes or just until edges are set.
 The cookie will still look wet in the surface cracks.

 - To decorate, pour a small amount of edible gold dust onto a plate.
 Using a soft brush or finger tip, apply the dust lightly to ½ of the top surface of each cookie.